sosolimited/Cpp-Handbook/README.md

 ## Code Style

 This being a Sosolimited project, we follow the company code conventions throughout.
 We use 2-space tabs, so you might need to adjust your editor settings for everything to line up nicely.

+## C++ Versions and Compatibility

+This is only tested with clang on OSX.
+All code should work in VS2013, as well.

+We tell the compiler to use C++14 so we can use std::make_unique, which (like many C++14 features) really just completes and adds consistency to things in C++11.
+Other than that, everything should compile fine with just C++11 (and much will with C++98).

+Currently, C++14 is called C++1y by Clang, as they are using the latest draft of the standard (which is yet to be finalized).
+Since we’re only using make_unique from it, there isn’t much to worry about.